Innovative Radiochemistry to Advance Molecular Imaging

-The RADIOMI network research objective is to pool the expertise of nine leading experts to provide a coordinated first class training program to produce new talent and innovation in radiochemistry for MI.
+The RADIOMI project research objective is to pool the expertise of nine leading scientists to provide a coordinated first class training program to produce new talent and innovation in Radiochemistry for Molecular Imaging.

 The emphasis of this network is on training scientists able to develop and perform innovative radiolabeling with the short half-life positron emitting isotopes 18F (109.8 mins), 11C (20.4 mins) and 13N (10 mins).
-These new and improved methods will be trialed in the synthesis of known and new radiotracers (small molecules notoriously difficult to prepare and/or to access in a pure form, with the required quality or in a reproducible, peptides, libraries of labeled compounds) manner.
+These new and improved methods will be trialed in the synthesis of known and new radiotracers (small molecules, peptides, libraries of labeled compounds) notoriously difficult to prepare and/or to access in a pure form, with the required quality or in a reproducible manner.
 Preclinical evaluation will be carried out on selected tracers.

 In the process, the network will provide state-of-the-art training opportunities in chemistry, radiochemistry, nuclear physics, microfluidic and flow technology, pharmacology, (pre)clinical imaging (oncology, Central Nervous System), multimodal imaging, all key disciplines for radiopharmaceutical development and nuclear medicine but also related to health physics, all having a major impact on society’s welfare.